CREATE INDEX — create a new index

 UPDATEoperations on the target table fail with an error message indicating that the user-defined function cannot be found.

 Creating multiple indexes on the same table involves a table scan for each index created.
-Concatenating these

 CREATE INDEX statements, separated each by a comma (,) indicates to NuoDB that only one table scan is required and performance time for the creation of the index will be improved.
 For example, where one might run the following commands: